Transparent dark purple Travel Guide by Insurte logo

 Vocational training and research permits.
 Sub-types are permits for self-invested researchers (so, researchers with their own funds), and trainees.

-Other types of Norway residence permits
+Other types of Norwegian residence permits for US citizens

 While permits for working and studying in Norway are common, there are other types of permits that some travelers can apply for.
 This includes permits for: